deepchecks/deepchecks/docs/source/vision/usage_guides/visiondata_object.rst

 =====================
 The Vision Data Class
 =====================
-The :class:`VisionData <deepchecks.vision.VisionData>` data class is the deepchecks base class for storing your data for a vision task.
-It is essentially a wrapper around a batch loader of images, labels, and predictions, that allows deepchecks to efficiently calculate different :ref:`vision__checks_gallery` on your data, by caching some of the information.
+The :class:`VisionData` class is the deepchecks base class for storing your data for a vision task.
+It is essentially a wrapper around a batch loader of images, labels, and predictions, that allows deepchecks to efficiently calculate different :ref:`checks <vision__checks_gallery>` on your data, by caching some of the information.

 Information about the supported task types and the required formats for each task is available at :ref:`vision__supported_tasks`.